Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

 After you create a new content set using the Adding Content Details section above, you'll upload at least one language file for your course.
 You can add as many language files to the course as necessary for your organization.

 - Title: When you add a language file, the content title will populate by default.
 You can optionally change the language file title to the language of the content you're uploading.
-Users won't see language file titles when they log in to complete their training.
 The content title will be displayed for all languages of the course.
-See Learner Support: Change the Language of Training Content for an example of the user experience.
+See our Learner Support: Change the Language of Training Content article for an example of the user experience.

 - Description: Provide a description of this content for future reference.
 This description will only be seen by admins.